Apex Personal Fitness

 Price alone doesn’t determine value.
 Evaluating whether personal training costs make sense requires examining several factors.

 Calculate effective per-session cost based on realistic frequency.
 Don’t compare headline rates.
 Compare what you’ll actually spend monthly based on how often you’ll realistically train.
-A higher per-session rate with unlimited access often beats a lower per-session rate with pay-per-visit structure.
+A flat monthly rate often beats a pay-per-visit structure for anyone who trains consistently.

 Verify trainer credentials through certifying organizations.
 The NSCA, NASM, and ACE all provide online verification tools.
 Any trainer unwilling to share credentials for verification deserves skepticism.
 Anthony Kukovica at Apex Personal Fitness maintains current certifications and welcomes credential discussions with prospective clients.